 With the benefit of hindsight, one can see that India has struggled for its 70 years of independence to achieve its potential.
 The crowning glory of the post independence period has not been economic development, but the establishment of a robust and lasting democracy, an achievement that is not to be taken lightly.
 However, in terms of political effectiveness at delivering prosperity, it stands totally outpaced by China, whose development has been guided by a succession of highly competent leaders.
 India’s leaders on the other hand failed to deliver real growth and relieve their people from poverty, and blamed their failure on the pluralism and dissent that the country’s democracy enabled.
 India’s recent performance under the BJP however has rekindled and galvanised the belief that democracy can deliver growth, inclusion and development.

-As recent events have demonstrated, the pent up demand for radical change and reforms has left many in the business community dissatisfied with the pace of change achieved to date, allowing the political opposition and its supporters to dismiss programmes such as demonetisation and the GST for their execution shortcomings.
+As recent events have demonstrated, the pent up demand for radical change and reforms has left many in the business community dissatisfied with the pace of change achieved to date, allowing the political opposition and its supporters to dismiss programmes such as demonetisation and the GST for their execution shortcomings.“Despite the successes to date, if the rate of improvements in people’s lives stagnates or fails to increase further, voters will make their displeasure felt at the ballot box.”
 However, populations in the EU will attest to the difficulties of enforcing the common market, as the US will to agreeing healthcare and tax reforms and the Japanese to defence reforms.
 None of Europe, the US and Japan face the challenges of poverty, illiteracy and broken infrastructure that India does and yet still struggle to make fundamental change.
 In this context, three years seems a short time to judge Mr Modi too harshly, although the pain to ordinary people caused by the implementation of demonetisation and GST has been real and should not to be under-estimated.